When you are looking for the best backpacking sleeping bag for your needs it can be confusing for the beginner. There are lots of details to consider.

 - Innovative 7-denier Interwoven Pollarlite insulation to guarantee warmth.

-The sleeping bag weighs in at a lightweight 3.7 pounds including the compression sack and measures 6×7 inches when compressed so it will take up little room in your backpack.
+This lightweight sleeping bag weighs in at 3.7 pounds including the compression sack and measures 6×7 inches when compressed so it will take up little room in your backpack.

 The bag has a internal compartment that zippers up and keeps your valuable secure and water tight.